Durham coast watch

-It’s now over 20 years since the closure of the last colliery on the Durham Coast, and there are few stretches of British coastline which have undergone such dramatic changes over the last century.
+It’s now over 20 years since the closure of the last colliery on the Durham Coast.
+There are few stretches of British coastline which have undergone dramatic changes over the last century and now we're helping to restore them.

 For decades, five collieries dumped coal waste directly onto what became known as the ‘black beaches’.
 This environmental disaster posed a massive threat to the delicate ecosystem of an extremely rare habitat, the magnesian limestone outcrop which forms much of the Durham Coast Site of Special Scientific Interest (SSSI).